GARV-k/T2ICount/README.md

 ## Train
 Once you have prepared the data and the pretrained weights of SD1.5, you can train the model using the following command.

-(Tips: You could try 1e-4 for learning rate if you couldn't get nice results with lr=5e-5.)
+(Tips: You could try 1e-4 for learning rate, 1e-4 for weight decay if you couldn't get nice results with lr=5e-5.)

 We have tested the reproducibility of this code and obtained consistent results, the [training log](https://github.com/cha15yq/T2ICount/blob/main/logs/train.log) is provided along with the [reproduced model](https://drive.google.com/file/d/1VN5uI9F0XjKQ-JwjOpMYYJF5ku92znO_/view?usp=sharing).
 ```